Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Sources of uncertainties on QCD coupling

-In our example, the best-fit $\alpha_s(M_Z)$ from fits with alternative parametrizations fall within the interval for $\Delta \chi^2_R=1$ from the scan, reflecting statistical fluctuations in the data at 68\% CL for the fixed data set and PDF functional forms.
+In our example, the best-fit $\alpha_s$ from fits with alternative parametrizations fall within the $\Delta \chi^2_R=1$ interval from the scan, reflecting statistical fluctuations in the data at 68\% CL for the fixed data set and PDF functional forms.
 This interval corresponds to the uncertainty $\delta\alpha_s\approx \pm 0.0005$, and this conclusion holds for other candidate selections of baseline experiments.
-Namely, while the preferred $\alpha_s(M_Z)$ value moves between $\approx 0.1175$ and 0.1185 for the CT25prel and CT25 selections of data sets, see the bottom of Table~\ref{Tab:LHCnewData}, the pattern of the parametrization dependence is about the same in these fits as in Fig.~\ref{fig:alphas_scan_290forms}, with the parametrization uncertainty staying at the level of 0.0005.
+Namely, while the preferred $\alpha_s$ value moves from $\approx 0.1177$ for the CT25prel to 0.1185 for the CT25 selection of data sets, see the bottom of Table~\ref{Tab:LHCnewData}, the pattern of the parametrization dependence is about the same in these fits as in Fig.~\ref{fig:alphas_scan_290forms}, with the parametrization uncertainty staying at the level of 0.0005.

-The conclusion based on the ensemble of nearly 300 PDF parametrizations is then that they give very similar $\alpha_s(M_Z)$ values, showing that the determination of $\alpha_s(M_Z)$ is essentially independent of the chosen PDF parametrization.
-If only this source of uncertainty were considered, the uncertainty span of approximately $\pm 0.0005$ about the central value would be smaller than the PDG uncertainty~\cite{ParticleDataGroup:2024cfk} of $\pm 0.0009$ and even dedicated PDF-only fits~\cite{Jimenez-Delgado:2014twa,Alekhin:2017kpj,Alekhin:2018pai,Cridge:2021qfd,Ball:2018iqk,Hou:2019efy,H1:2021xxi} quoting errors of order $\pm 0.002$.
+The conclusion based on the ensemble of nearly 300 PDF parametrizations is then that they give very similar $\alpha_s$ values, showing that the determination of $\alpha_s$ is essentially independent of the chosen PDF parametrization.
+If only this source of uncertainty were considered, the uncertainty span of approximately $\pm 0.0005$ about the central value would be smaller than both the PDG uncertainty~\cite{ParticleDataGroup:2024cfk} of $\pm 0.0009$ and errors of order $\pm 0.002$ quoted by dedicated PDF-only fits~\cite{Jimenez-Delgado:2014twa,Alekhin:2017kpj,Alekhin:2018pai,Cridge:2021qfd,Ball:2018iqk,Hou:2019efy,H1:2021xxi}.
+Given these observations, the final $\alpha_s$ uncertainty estimate does not include a component arising from PDF parametrizations.